wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 <td>PasswordJavaRegEx</td>
 <td>password_java_regex</td>
 <td>Password RegEx (Java)</td>
 <td>The regular expression used by the back-end components for password validation.
-By default, strings with non-empty characters have a length of 5 to 30 are allowed.
-You can provide ranges of alphabets, numbers and also ranges of ASCII values in the RegEx properties.<br />
+By default, strings with non-empty characters with a length of 5 to 30 are allowed.
+You can provide ranges of alphabets, numbers, and ASCII values in the RegEx properties.<br />
 Default: ^[\S]{5,30}$</td>
 </tr>
 <tr class="odd">